My single best weight loss tip

 - We eat the same insulin-stimulating foods, but more frequently.

-The key to long lasting weight control is to control the main hormone responsible, which is insulin.
+I believe the key to long-lasting weight control is to control the main hormone responsible, which is insulin.
 There are no drugs that can control insulin.
 Controlling insulin requires a change in our diet, which is composed of two factors – how high the insulin levels are after meals, and how long they persist.
 This boils down to two simple factors: